 Compared to Canada, the process in Mexico is more complex for a few reasons.

-- The language barrier is more significant.
+- The language barrier is more significant when shipping in Mexico.

 5. Crossing the Mexico-U.S. border usually takes longer.